Yuliia-Vogel/Python_WEB_ht11_REST_API/README.md

 6. Follow link appeared at your terminal, usually it is http://127.0.0.1:8000

-7. You will be redirected to web-browser window via http://127.0.0.1:8000 link, and if everything is Ok, the hellowing json will be shown.
+7. You will be redirected to web-browser window via http://127.0.0.1:8000 link, and if everything is Ok, the greeting json will be shown.

 8. Swagger automatically generated documentation for all API endpoints, please see the link http://127.0.0.1:8000/docs